CONTROLLINO-PLC/CONTROLLINO_Library/README.md

 Issue: I bought a Controllino MAXI and I had difficulties connecting through Ethernet.
 Ethernet.localIP() always returned 255.255.255.255.

 *Solution: The problem was due to the fact that Arduino IDE linked the standard Ethernet library and not Controllino's one (it appeared in the compilation logs of Arduino IDE).
 Under ArchLinux, I manually replaced /Arduino/libraries/Ethernet by Controllino's Ethernet folder (/.arduino15/packages/CONTROLLINO_Boards/hardware/avr/2.0.1/libraries/Ethernet/src) and it worked.*

+**10. There is not possible to upload a new sketch to CONTROLLINO anymore**

+Issue: The CONTROLLINO works fine, but after some time (and successfully uploaded sketches), it seems to be bricked.
+It is not possible to upload any sketch and Arduino IDE reports some kind of avrdude: verification error, or avrdude: stk500_recv(): programmer is not responding.

+*Solution: The problem is not related to CONTROLLINO platform only.
+It seems to be a general weakness of Arduino IDE, avrdude and original bootloader.
+It is still not clear what exactly happens, but it seems that after upload of a corrupted binary the microcontroller skips the bootloader when reset during operation.*

+Please, try following steps:
+ - Disconnect the power and USB cable
+ - Press and hold Reset button at CONTROLLINO
+ - Connect USB cable
+ - Press Upload button in Arduino IDE
+ - Release Reset button when “Compiling sketch ...” message changes to “Uploading”